feelsantiago/music-recommendations/README.md

 ---

-The system will create a session for each user and store their history of interactions for 15 minutes.
-During this time we can interact with the platform to get recommendations.
-Every time you change the type of the recommendations (artist, music, album or tags) the history is reset.
+The system will create a session for each user and store their interaction history for 15 minutes.
+During this time, we can interact with the platform to get recommendations.
+Every time you change the type of recommendations (artist, music, album, or tags), the history is reset.

-The system also counts for usage of LLM tokens, and will throw an error if the token limit is exceeded.
+The system also tracks usage of LLM tokens and will throw an error if the token limit is exceeded.

 ### Setup

 ---

-Before running the project you need to setup a few things:
+Before running the project, you need to setup a few things:

 - Make sure to have a [Redis](https://redis.io/) instance running.
-- Setup a `.env` file in the directory `apps/music-ai-app` with the following variables:
+- Setup a `.env` file in the directory `apps/music-ai-server` with the following variables:

 ```bash
 NODE_ENV=development